Fox Family Stories

 As part of the facial recognition work I've been doing on old family photos, I went looking for confirmed photos of all of Albert Fox's siblings, and set each one beside the three Belle Isle faces.

 So the standing man is not Harry.
-Harry's own confirmed photo turned up somewhere else: pasted to a government form.
+Harry's definitive photo was found elsewhere, pasted to one of his naturalization forms.

 Harry Fox's 1937 Declaration of Intention, filed in Los Angeles, with his photograph affixed at lower left and his signature across it